This option enables you to run defined reports. After you have a selected a report (and any

 - Export data or print

-It is very easy to edit a report layout, simply by dragging fields across the various areas of a
+It is easy to edit a report layout, simply by dragging fields into the various areas of a

 report.
-Click on Actions - Edit layout to edit the current report layout:
+Click on Actions - Change layout to edit the current report layout.
+By

 This window enables you to change the report options and the fields